 Following a successful trial, ColaLife is now leading a scale-up of the approach in Zambia.

 The two commercial formats of the Kit Yamoyo anti-diarrhoea kit incorporate all the learning from a robust, quasi-experimental 12-month trial, serving two remote rural areas of Zambia.
 They are: the Screw-top and the Flexi-pack.

-The contents are based on the WHO/UNICEF recommendations for a diarrhoea treatment kit but we have added soap to encourage hand washing and give us a device to promote prevention – although there is a preventative element to the Zinc component as well.
+The contents are based on the WHO/UNICEF recommendations for a diarrhoea treatment kit but we have added soap to encourage hand washing and to give us a device to promote prevention.
+Zinc also plays a preventative role.
 A key design breakthrough is providing packaging which can measure safe water for new, small format sachets of oral rehydration salts (ORS).
-The trial clearly demonstrated better mixing and ease of use, resulting in strong customer confidence.
-Both formats contain:
+The trial clearly demonstrated better mixing and ease of use, througn supplying smaller sachets than the conventional 1L.
+This resulted in strong customer confidence.

 - 4 x small format ORS Sachets (4g/200ml)